 Lex Chat is a LexisNexis current affairs podcast sharing insights on topics for the legal profession

 Discuss the latest legal developments, ask questions, and share best practice with other LexisPSL subscribers

-As part of our sector-focused series, we have curated the key resources and points you need to know from this quarter’s legal updates.
+As part of our sector-focused series, we have curated the key resources and points you need to know from the legal updates produced during the last quarter of 2020/ first quarter of 2021.
 Understand the key news stories, practice notes, timelines and upcoming webinars specific to the Financial Services sector.

 1. Brexit toolkit

 Our Brexit toolkit draws together Brexit content for the practice areas that are relevant for you.

 2. Brexit - Statutory Instruments (SI) tracker